DS 7 2023-2025 review | A stylish and distinctive used SUV

 • Well equipped

-• Practical, especially when compared to other PHEVs
+• Practical compared to other plug-in hybrids

 Cons

-• Flamboyant interior design causes some ergonomic issues
+• Flamboyant interior causes ergonomic issues

 • Patchy interior quality